 Describe the general and specific terms utilized in judging breeding and market sheep.

-Write and orally deliver reasons for the placement of sheep,
+Write and orally deliver reasons for the placement of sheep, using proper technology and organization of reasons.

+Describe the importance of utilizing performance data in sheep evaluation.

 Explain the evaluation process of horses.
 AS.06.01.03. b